Llanberis F.C.: History

 Llanberis F.C. were founded in 1890.
 Dr. Robert Herbert Mills-Roberts, a former Preston North End and Wales goalkeeper who graduated as a doctor in July 1887.
 A few years later he took over the running of the Dinorwic Slate Quarry Hospital, and it was during this time he became one of the founding fathers of Llanberis F.C.

-However, Llanberis F.C. have been known as Llanberis United from the early 1900s until 1920 and CPD Locomotive Llanberis from 1980 until 2004 when they were sponsored by the Snowdon Mountain Railway.
+Llanberis F.C. were known as Llanberis United from the early 1900s until 1920.
+In 1980 the club changed its name to Locomotive Llanberis due to sponsorship by the Snowdon Mountain Railway.

+After finishing runners-up in the Gwynedd League, Locomotive Llanberis joined the Welsh Alliance League in 1989.
+The club changed its name back to Llanberis F.C. in 2004.
+In April 2019 it was reported that they may not be able to continue at the third tier as their pitch was too small to meet the new requirements of the Football Association of Wales.
+For the 2020–21 season their time in the Welsh Alliance League came to an end, as they entered tier 4 in the newly formed North Wales Coast West Football League Premier Division.